 of service).
 The design must also provide for an extremely high probability

 of providing continuously reliable electronic guidance (integrity).
 The ILS

 accuracy and course structure, continuity of service, and integrity must meet

 established standards for the category of operation authorized at that facility.

 Another critical factor in installing and siting these systems is the TCH.
-The following discussion addresses

-A. Aircraft Glideslope/Elevation Antenna Location.
 The

+A. Aircraft GS/Elevation Antenna Location.
+The GS/elevation receiver

-(displacement) of the glideslope/elevation antenna in relation to the centerline of an electronic GS/elevation radiated
+antenna in relation to the centerline of an electronic GS/elevation radiated

 on the aircraft directly relates to terrain and obstacle clearance during the final stages of an approach and landing.

 1) The physical dimensions and aerodynamic characteristics of